-Europe and North America work to the same academic year as the UK and therefore the application timetable is also similar - 8 to 12 months before.
+Europe and North America work on the same academic year as the UK.
+The application timetable is also similar: 8 to 12 months before.

-Australia and New Zealand start their academic year in January / February, therefore applications should be made 5 to 18 months before courses are due to start.
+Australia and New Zealand start their academic year in January or February.
+You need to make your application 5 to 18 months before courses are due to start.

 Jersey has an agreement with the University of Caen in Normandy (UNICAEN) which means that students from Jersey benefit from additional support if they choose to study at UNICAEN.
 This includes support with applications, welcome services, and access to cultural activities and events during your course.